jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 [Mr. Potato Head](https://en.wikipedia.org/wiki/Mr._Potato_Head) is a favorite childhood toy and Disney Toy Story character.
 But he’s also a good metaphor for the Decorator Design Pattern.

-Mr. Potato Head has been a favorite to for many children including me in my youth.
+Mr. Potato Head has been a favorite for many children including me in my youth.
 The plain potato core feature isn’t much of a toy.
 The fun came in decorating the potato with caricature appendages, such as eyes, mouth, nose, ears, feet, hands, and hats.
 Kids could create different Mr. Potato Head with different expressions depending upon the features added.
 And inevitably, noses would be placed in the ear holes, hands in the hat holes, etc.

 The original version of the toy only included the Decorator appendages.
 The child needed a real potato, probably provided by mom.
-After too many Mr. Potato Heads transformed into <span style="font-family:Chiller;">__Mr.
-Potato Zombie__</span> as they rotted, Hasbro provided a plastic potato as well, which also doubled as convenient storage for the appendages.
+After too many rotting Mr. Potato Heads transformed into <span style="font-family:Chiller;">__Mr.
+Potato Zombie__</span>, Hasbro provided a plastic potato, which also doubled as convenient storage for the appendages.

 Mr. Potato Head is a Decorator.
 The Core Feature is the potato.
 The Decorators are the caricature appendages added to it.

-## Certain Foods
+## Food Orders with Options
 <img src="/assets/DecoratorIceCream.JPG" alt="Squealing with Delight at Ice Cream" width = "30%" align="right" style="padding-right: 20px;">

-Most pizzas begin with a crust, sauce, and cheese.
-Then customers can add toppings as desired, such as pepperoni, mushrooms, olives, and … pineapple.

-The basic pizza is the Core Feature, and the toppings are the Decorators.

 My family ate at a Disney World restaurants on a vacation years ago.
 My 4-year-old son ordered an ice cream sundae for dessert.
 He practically squealed with delight when the server placed it in front of him.
-It was a bowl of vanilla ice cream with small plastic cups of toppings ringed around it.
-Of course, he dumped all the toppings on the ice cream.
+It was a bowl of vanilla ice cream with half a dozen plastic cups of toppings ringed around it.
+Of course, he dumped all the toppings on the ice cream before devouring it.

 The ice cream is the Core Feature, and the toppings are the Decorators.

+Most pizzas begin with a crust, sauce, and cheese.
+Then customers can add toppings as desired, such as pepperoni, mushrooms, olives, and … pineapple.

+The basic pizza is the Core Feature, and the toppings are the Decorators.

 ## Multiplane Camera
 <img src="https://upload.wikimedia.org/wikipedia/en/e/ef/Sketch_of_a_Multiplane_camera_with_motorized_movements.gif?20200218220911" alt="Multiplane Camera" title="Image Source: https://en.wikipedia.org/wiki/File:Sketch_of_a_Multiplane_camera_with_motorized_movements.gif" width = "35%" align="right" style="padding-right: 20px;">

-Most cartoon animations consist of a complete background image with the cartoon characters drawn on clear [celluloid sheets](https://en.wikipedia.org/wiki/Cel), i.e., cels.
+Most cartoon animations consist of a background image with the cartoon characters drawn on clear [celluloid sheets](https://en.wikipedia.org/wiki/Cel), i.e., cels.
 The cels are placed on top of the background image and photographed for one frame of the animation.
-The next frame only requires a new cel with the updated minute character movements without having to redraw the background as well.
+The next frame only requires a new cel with the small updated character movements.
+There's no need to redraw the background.

-This animation technique is a version of Decorator, well  maybe closer to Proxy since there’s usually only one character cel, but the [Multiplane Camera](https://en.wikipedia.org/wiki/Multiplane_camera) really expands this technique into Decorator territory.
+This animation technique is a version of Decorator, well  maybe closer to Proxy since there’s usually only one character cel, but the [Multiplane Camera](https://en.wikipedia.org/wiki/Multiplane_camera) expands this technique into Decorator territory.

 In the Multiplane Camera, there’s a background image.
 Layers of cels are suspended above with space between each layer.
 A camera, suspended above them all, captures a frame that’s a composition of the layered cels.
 The space space between layers provides a 3-D effect.

-Walt Disney explains the Multiplane Camera in this [2-minute video](https://www.youtube.com/watch?v=kN-eCBAOw60).
+Walt Disney explains the Multiplane Camera in this [2-minute video](https://www.youtube.com/watch?v=kN-eCBAOw60) from 1957.

 The Multiplane Camera is a Decorator.
 The Core Feature is the background image.
 The Decorators are the cel layers stacked on top of it.